vwmaus/gshac/README.md

 **Geographically Sparse Hierarchical Agglomerative Clustering**

-Exact hierarchical clustering for spatial data, using a sparse geographic distance graph instead of the O(n^2) dense distance matrix.
-For any cut height h <= h_max, GSHAC produces results **identical** to standard HAC (fastcluster/scipy) while requiring only O(n*k) time and memory, where k is the mean neighborhood size within h_max.
+Exact hierarchical clustering for spatial data, using a sparse geographic distance graph instead of the O(n²) dense distance matrix.
+For any cut height h <= h_max, GSHAC produces results **identical** to standard HAC (fastcluster/scipy) while requiring only O(n.k) time and memory, where k is the mean neighborhood size within h_max.

 An default C extension provides optimized union-find linkage, haversine distances, and batch dendrogram cutting.
 The library has a fallback pure Python implementation, but the C is recommended for large datasets.